 Frequently Asked Questions

-How do I know when to attack versus reset in the midcourt?
+How do I know when to attack versus reset during the midcourt transition?

-Attack when your opponent is still at midcourt and you have time to get the ball at their feet before they reach the kitchen line.
-Reset when your opponent has already moved forward and is approaching the net.
-Time is more important than the height of the ball.
+Attack when your opponent is still at midcourt and you have enough time to get the ball at their feet before they reach the kitchen line.
+Reset when your opponent has already advanced to the net, because time, not just ball height, is the determining factor in that decision.

-Why is a wide base important in the midcourt?
+Why is a wide base so important during the midcourt transition?

-How can I practice keeping my swing compact?
+How can I keep my swing compact in the transition zone?

 Love Pickleball?
 Join 100k+ readers for free weekly tips, news & gear deals.